A BRIEF OVERVIEW

 The City imposed on some of the new office buildings a permit condition for a residential parking zone to protect residents from overflowing parking demand.
 Although a lengthy and sometimes bitter debate preceded adoption of the residential parking zone 1994, the program seems to have been successful in addressing many of the residents’ concerns about commuter parking, while preserving shorter term parking for customers of retailers.
 Eastlake’s residential parking zone is the City’s most favorable to retailers in that most parking places are available for a two or even four hour period without any permit at all.

-Eastlake Tomorrow.
+Eastlake Tomorrow and the Eastlake Neighborhood Plan.
 In the 1990s, Eastlake residents and businesses alike became convinced of the need to be more proactive and work together to improve the neighborhood.
-With the help of the City Neighborhood Matching Fund, the Eastlake Community Councilembarked on the Eastlake Tomorrow neighborhood planning effort.
+With the help of the City Neighborhood Matching Fund, the Eastlake Community Council embarked on the Eastlake Tomorrow neighborhood planning effort.
 A 1991 survey questioned residents, businesses, and property owners about neighborhood needs, and a 1992 community conversation involved interviews, a town meeting, workshops, and a widely distributed vision plan.
 A similar process produced the 1994 Eastlake Transportation Plan.

 Also in 1994, a new citywide Comprehensive Plan was adopted citywide; a major feature of the plan was promotion of neighborhood planning in “urban villages” like Eastlake.
 Eastlake’s approach to neighborhood planning was one of the City’s models, and the neighborhood was encouraged to move ahead on the existing planning recommendations while working to revalidate and supplement them.
 Eastlake’s City contract (the first phase contract, for $10,000, was signed May 13, 1996; the second phase contract, for $70,000, was signed March 19, 1997) recognized the accomplishments of recent planning.
 While these funds were essential in furthering the planning process, their value was far outweighed by the donated time of hundreds of volunteers and dozens of participating businesses.